janbrus/ssb-api-python-examples/README.md

 2. **API for ready-made datasets**: This API provides access to 200 datasets with fixed URLs.
 This API will be discontinued.
 3. **REST API for statistical classifications and code lists**: This API provides access to statistical classifications and code lists.

+In October 2025 Statistics Norway released a version 2 of the PxWebApi.
+This API supports http GET URLs.

 ## Examples using CSV from the [API for Readymade datasets](https://data.ssb.no/api/v0/dataset/?lang=en)